 As we enter a new decade, festival organizers have naturally begun asking themselves some important questions regarding the future of their events and the festival industry at large.
 How will the continuous development of event technology affect the festival landscape in 2020 and beyond?
-Our festival experts collaborated with our partners at Marcato to break down their predictions for the future of festival tech this year!
+Our festival experts have laid out their predictions for the future of festival tech this year and beyond!

 All Encompassing RFID Technology